path321/imu_suit/README.md

 - Pyqtgraph

 Instructions:
--Connect IMU pins with Arduino board as follows:
+- Connect IMU pins with Arduino board as follows:

         VCC -> 3.3 V
         GND -> GND
         SCL -> A5
         SDA -> A4

--Run readValues.ino to achieve Arduino - PC connections
+- Run readValues.ino to achieve Arduino - PC connections

--Optionally, run calibrate_IMU.py, in order to find offset values for your IMU Copy the values above appropriately to connect_IMU.py
+- Optionally, run calibrate_IMU.py, in order to find offset values for your IMU Copy the values above appropriately to connect_IMU.py

--Run plotGyroAcc.py
+- Run plotGyroAcc.py

 Run and tested in Linux Ubuntu 16